ChiChou/mistune/index.md

 ## What exact mitigations have been bypassed?

 The exploit was really tough for me.
-It's a state-of-the-art phone that have various protections.
-I was just being lucky that some mitigation was already in progress but not shipped at the time, which can totally broke the exploit.
+It's a state-of-the-art phone that has various protections.
+I was just being lucky that some mitigation was already in progress but not shipped at the time, which could've totally broken the exploit.

 ### Pointer Authentication Code (PAC)